 A fungus is a colorless plant that appears on the fins or body in the form of whitish cotton-wool.
 Fungus attack is most common in sick and weak fish with previous skin or fin damage.

 - Whitish cotton-wool growth appears in fish body or fins,

 - Fungi are typically secondary infections.

-- caused due to excessive fin nipping or wound in body or gills,
+- caused due to excessive fin nipping or wound in the body or gills,

 - the weak immune system,

-- Antifungal medicines are available on most of the pet store to fight bacteria,
+- Antifungal medicines are available in most of the pet stores to fight bacteria,

 - Increasing the temperature slightly can provide double protection,